dom-dang/Aretmis-Final-Project/README.md

-# Aretmis_Final_Proj
+# Aretmis Final Project
-Code for the final project for the Boston University Artemis Project
+Code for the final Arduino project for the Boston University Artemis Project summer program

-**July 2020 - August 2020**
+*July 2020 - August 2020*